Chinese aircraft carrier Shandong: Sea trials

 The arresting gear was installed on 11 September 2018 after the second sea trial.
 This was immediately followed by flight tests of the J-15, Z-18 and Z-9 on 14 September 2018.
 J-15D, the electronic warfare (EW) version of the aircraft, was also spotted on deck on 9 October 2018.

 Commissioning

 The carrier was commissioned on 17 December 2019 at Sanya, Hainan by Central Military Commission chairman Xi Jinping and was officially named Shandong.
-After commissioning, according to Chinese media Shandong reached in October 2020 initial operating capability (IOC) or basic standards for deployment, which its predecessor Liaoning only attained six years after commissioning, in 2018.
+After commissioning, according to Chinese media Shandong reached in October 2020 initial operating capability (IOC) or basic standards for deployment, which her predecessor Liaoning only attained six years after commissioning, in 2018.
 Lai Yijun, a senior captain who previously commanded PLAN frigate Lianyungang, was the captain of Shandong at commissioning.